Little Cherries Curriculum

 We will provide opportunities for the children to explore, observe and find out about people, places, technology and the environment.
 They will be encouraged to solve problems, make decisions, experiment, predict, plan and question.

 We will ensure that children can choose to explore and play with a wide range of media and materials both indoors and outdoors, including mud!
 Children are encouraged to share their thoughts, ideas and feelings through art, design and technology, music, movement, dance and imaginative and role play activities.

-Children learn best from firsthand experiences and Forest School is an opportunity for your child to experience nature and the outdoor environment in a safe, secure, hands-on way.
+Children learn best from firsthand experiences and our outdoor learning space is an opportunity for your child to experience nature and the outdoor environment in a safe, secure, hands-on way.
 Children go outside in all weathers, so it is crucial that they wear appropriate clothing, especially in the winter.
-If you would be willing to help in Forest School regularly, every week, please let us know.